liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/03-workflow-designer-workflow-processing.markdown

 ## Conditions [](id=conditions)

-Sometimes you need to inspect an asset or its execution context, and depending on the result, send it to the appropriate transition.
+Sometimes you must inspect an asset or its execution context, and depending on the result, send it to the appropriate transition.
 You need a node for a script that concludes by setting a value to one of your transitions.

 From the *Category Specific Approval* (`category-specific-definition.xml`), this is the script in the condition node that starts the workflow (coming